artrugh/sitecore/CustomerDataPlatform/1_intro.md

         - clicks.
         - purchases.
         - website metrics.
-    - Add goals to the experiements to align changes with the outcomes important to yor business.
+    - Add goals to the experiments to align changes with the outcomes important to your business.
     - View inbuilt analytics to track the progress of your experiments within the tool.
     - Types:
         - **Web Experiments** consists in personalization A/B test on web pages.
 It is an **offer, next best action, operational message**, or any other customer experiment that can run on the web or be deployed into a web-based application.